mike7seven/mouse-jiggler/README.md

 # Requirements
 1. A Windows, Mac or Linux computer
-2. Raspberry Pi Pico (Can be purchased at ww.amazon.com or if you have a local www.microcenter.com)
+2. Raspberry Pi Pico (Can be purchased at www.amazon.com or go to your local Micro Center www.microcenter.com unfortunately they aren't sold online from Micro Center)
 3. USB-A to Micro USB Cable
 4. Circuit Python - https://circuitpython.org/
 5. Thonny IDE - https://thonny.org/